Jim Cox

 Biography

-After retiring from the Canadian Forces in 2001, Jim served as a lead analyst in the Library of Parliament, from 2005-2012, supporting the House of Commons Special Committee on the Canadian Mission in Afghanistan, the House of Commons Standing Committees on National Defence and Veterans Affairs, the Standing Senate Committee on National Security and Defence, the Senate Subcommittee on Veterans Affairs and the Canadian delegation to the NATO Parliamentary Assembly.
+After transitioning from military service, Jim served as an analyst in the Library of Parliament, from 2005-2012, supporting the House of Commons Special Committee on the Canadian Mission in Afghanistan, the House of Commons Standing Committees on National Defence and Veterans Affairs, the Standing Senate Committee on National Security and Defence, the Senate Subcommittee on Veterans Affairs and the Canadian delegation to the NATO Parliamentary Assembly.

-From 2007-2023 Jim taught graduate level conflict management, civil-military relations and public safety intelligence courses at Carleton University, and Wilfrid Laurier University.
-He was Vice-President Academic Affairs with the Canadian Military Intelligence Association from 2012-2015.
+From 2007-2023 Jim taught graduate level conflict management, civil-military relations, national security intelligence seminars, and public safety intelligence courses at Carleton University, and Wilfrid Laurier University.

-Today, Jim serves as Patron of The Royal Canadian Regiment Association, as a Director on the Board of the Royal Highlanders of Canada, as a member of the Council of Governors for Commissionaires Ottawa, and as a member of the Board of Directors at Perley Health.
-He is also Chair of the Board of Directors of the Canadian Intelligence Network (CIN).
+Today, Jim serves as Patron of The Royal Canadian Regiment Association, as a Director on the Board of the Royal Highlanders of Canada, as a Director on the Board of Perley Health, as a member of the Council of Governors for Commissionaires Ottawa, and as Chair of the Board of Directors of the Canadian Intelligence Network (CIN).

 Jim studied at the NATO Defence College in Rome and is a graduate of the University of Manitoba, the Canadian Army Command and Staff College, and the Canadian Forces College.
 He holds an MA and PhD in War Studies from the Royal Military College of Canada.
-Recognizing that the more he learns, the more he realizes there is more to learn, Jim recently returned part-time studies, to pursue an MA in philosophy at Carleton University.
+Recognizing that the more he learns, the more there is that he doesn’t know, Jim recently returned to part-time study to pursue an MA in Philosophy, at Carleton University.
+He is working on developing a philosophy of intelligence.